rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-4-in-post-order.md

 is being visited.
 To circumvent this issue, a second pass over all the nodes is used in order to first determine all the node references.

-Note that alternative methods are possible, which can be used to circumvent a second pass.
-However, all alternatives have in common that they will increase the algorithm's computational complexity compared to the LEVEL, PRE and PRER tree traversals.

 <!-- ======================================================================= -->
 ## decoding